craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Classes/Custom Class - Alchemist.md

 At 7th level, when you make a Skill Check to identify or understand an Alchemical Component, Product, or Recipe, you can treat a d20 roll of 7 or lower as an 8.

 ### Reliable Concoctions
-At 7th level, when you use a Concoct feature, you may roll twice for the Effect, and choose one.
+At 7th level, when you use a Concoct feature, you may roll twice for the Effect, and choose either.

 ### Emergency Prevention and Care
 At 10th level, as a Bonus Action, you may spend any number of Reagent Points and choose that many creatures that can you can see within 60ft.
 When you do, those creatures immediately make a Saving Throw against an Effect or Condition they are under.

 ### Concoct: Pharmaceutical
-At 11th level, as an Attack, you fire a Pharmaceutical.
+At 11th level, as an Attack, you violently dispense a Pharmaceutical.
 Spend three Reagent Points and roll a d6 on the Pharmaceutical Effect Table.
 Then, target a creature you can see within 60ft that you fire the Pharmaceutical into.
-If that creature is not your Ally, make an Attack Roll against their AC using your Intelligence Modifier and Proficiency Bonus.
+If that creature is not yourself or an Ally, make an Attack Roll against their AC using your Intelligence Modifier and Proficiency Bonus.

 | d6  | Effect                                                                                                                                       |
 | --- | -------------------------------------------------------------------------------------------------------------------------------------------- |